 Pairing visual design and audio

-The results screen presents a key element of the user flow within Hearing Birdsong.
-We needed to ensure that explanation language was clear and concise, and any ‘graded’ results were not confrontational or judgemental.
-We provide clear feedback for each chapter and include links to other helpful resources where users can follow-up.
-Over time, as the product is used and feedback is gathered, we’ll be able to gain further insight and tailor the results to effectively support those that need help.
+It was important to get the results screen right.
+The explanatory language has to be clear and concise, and graded results can’t be confrontational or judgemental.
+We give a clear result for each stage of the test and link to external helpful resources where users can go for expert advice.
+Over time, as the product is used and feedback is gathered, we’ll gain further insight and be able to tailor it to effectively support people who need help.